FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 #### Authentication
 As mentioned within the Mobile App user interface, it will be the same.
 However the difference will be that you don't have to sign in immediately, The webpage is meant for informational purposes.
 If you wish to create an account or sign in.
 A user profile icon for that will be found above in the right hand corner of your screen.

+#### Mapping
+ON the Mobile app there will be a mapping interface where you will be able to obtain the location of the robot and pinpoint it to a new location.
+Either to you or to a point of interest.
+It will give you the estimated time for it to travel there.

 ### 6.2 Screen Images